-As the first step, in Corollary~\ref{global char} we will establish equivalence between equimultiplicity of prime ideal $\mf p$ of dimension one and $\mf p$-primary property of the tight closures $(\frq{\mf p})^*$.
-Then we use the previously mentioned results on specialization (Corollaries~\ref{equi specialization}, \ref{equi prime modulo}) in Proposition~\ref{HK counterexample}, where we derive from Monsky's computations in \cite{MonskyQP} that any point on the curve defining the singular locus has Hilbert-Kunz multiplicity greater than the generic point.
-This implies that the Hilbert-Kunz multiplicity attains infinitely many values on the curve.
-Hence, the stratification by Hilbert-Kunz equimultiple strata need not be finite (Corollary~\ref{inf many values}).
+As a first step, in Corollary~\ref{global char} we establish equivalence between equimultiplicity of prime ideal $\mf p$ of dimension one and the $\mf p$-primary property of the tight closures $(\frq{\mf p})^*$.
+Then we use the previously mentioned results on specialization (Corollaries~\ref{equi specialization}, \ref{equi prime modulo}) in Proposition~\ref{HK counterexample}, where we derive from Monsky's computations in \cite{MonskyQP} that any point on the curve defining the singular locus has Hilbert--Kunz multiplicity greater than the generic point.
+This implies that the Hilbert--Kunz multiplicity attains infinitely many values on the curve.
+Hence, the stratification by Hilbert--Kunz equimultiple strata need not be finite (Corollary~\ref{inf many values}).
 Also, in Corollary~\ref{not locally constant}, we will show that an individual stratum need not be locally closed and the set $X_{\leq a}$ need not be open.

 As a second application of our methods, in Proposition~\ref{infinite ass} we easily compute the set of all associated primes of the Frobenius powers (or tight closures of the Frobenius powers) for the defining ideal of the previously mentioned curve.
 This improves a result of Dinh (\cite{Dinh}) who showed that the set is infinite.